-As for finding time for the DIY crafts and home projects, I find that I have to break them down into time/energy chunks or I get burnt out.
+As for finding time for home improvement projects including the DIY decor, maintenance projects and remodeling I find that I have to break them down into time/energy chunks or I get burnt out.
 And I haven’t watched primetime television in years.
 I have found that my desire to work on our house or my many other DIY projects has out-weighed the desire to watch the latest episode of This Is Us.
 And also thanks to Netflix and Hulu I can catch up when I want to!

 So I have decided to walk you all down what I am calling: The DIY Project Path.

 The first thing to do is create a list of every single project you want to do in your house.
 Basically, this is a brain dump of everything you can think of, money is no object at this point, so hold nothing back.

 The next step will be to organize each of these projects into categories of low-budget, mid-budget and high-cost.

 Now for me, budgeting is the hardest aspect of DIY and the one I struggle with the most.
 A lot of home projects can start adding up quickly when you start to do the math.
 And let me be honest, I hate math, never have loved numbers and I am genuinely grateful that I have a husband who can do math in his head.
 But the money has to come from somewhere right??

 If you have no idea what something might cost there are several options: do some research in your area by asking family or friends, get quotes (usually a bid appointment is no cost for most but not all companies) or go to Home Depot, Lowe’s, etc and walk around to look at the area you are wanting to update to see what materials cost.